cyrusobrien/cyrusobrien/_pages/RelPol225.md

 Whether it’s impeachment, Supreme Court cases, or the ongoing election, the themes of this course are often relevant to current events in the U.S. and elsewhere in the world.
 Each student in the course will create an account on Twitter and tweet about current events relating to the course using the hashtag #RelPolt.
 We will often begin class by discussing the news and our tweets about it.
 Each student should share at least **5 articles** before the end of the semester. _To receive credit, be sure to post links to your tweets on Canvas in the "Twitter Quiz" section._

+<span style="color:red">Since we are no longer meeting in person, I ask that you interact with each other and the news on Twitter.
+Please be sure to comment on at least 3 of your classmates' Twitter posts.
+I have added Quiz fields on Canvas for you to post links to your replies to your classmates.</span>

 #### Blog Posts

 Throughout the semester, you will write four blog posts, each due before 9 a.am the day of class.
 These 250-400 word posts should be written informally.
 The blog posts are designed to help you prepare for discussion and to provide a forum for you to write .
 They should include your response to the readings: What do you have questions about?
 What confused or interested you?
 How do themes in recent readings relate to topics we studied earlier in the course.
 Feel free to engage with your classmates, but make sure to root your responses in the reading.